irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 keep an in-memory block-cache (sorry) up-to-date.
 This is later checked against during query execution to determine whether or it's an allowable operation.

-Like mentioned above, we scrapped lots of alternate designs during this process, and were (probably) better off for it.
+Like mentioned earlier, we scrapped lots of alternate designs during this process, and were better off for it.
 We re-sized our scope to focus instead on certain classes of queries as opposed to more granularly matching specific ones.
 This came after observing that a vast majority of problematic queries during prior incidents were well understood, and could be structurally grouped/gated wholesale.
-That said, we [modularized our work](https://github.com/cockroachdb/cockroach/pull/57040) to make it simple to introduce [new categories](https://github.com/cockroachdb/cockroach/pull/57076) as needed.
+That said, we [modularized](https://github.com/cockroachdb/cockroach/pull/57040) our work to make it simple to introduce [new categories](https://github.com/cockroachdb/cockroach/pull/57076) as needed.

 ## Observability, design tokens, data-loss repair, and more!